makerdao/governance-portal-v2/README.md

 ### Tests

-The Governance portal includes two test suites: Jest and E2E (TODO)
+The Governance portal includes two test suites: Jest and E2E

+To run e2e, `TENDERLY_API_KEY` and `NEXT_PUBLIC_TENDERLY_RPC_KEY` must be correcly configured.

+To run headless mode:
+`yarn e2e`

+To run in UI mode:
+`yarn dev:mock` to run the app with mock wallet
+`yarn e2e:ui` to open playwright UI

 Jest tests under the folder `__tests__` currently execute unit tests of the platform.